About the Association for Dementia Studies

 We are committed to a person-centred approach in all our work.
 This is our ethical code that values all people as unique individuals, is respectful of the perspective of different standpoints, and recognises the interdependence of all of us.
 We are committed to raising awareness, challenging stigma and improving quality of life and wellbeing.
 We work from an evidence-based international perspective.
 We work in partnership with health and social care providers, commissioners, charities, educational bodies and government agencies.
 All income we earn from our work is ploughed back into ADS.
 We are not about making a profit, we are about making a difference.

-ADS is a signatory to the National Dementia Declaration, developed by the National Dementia Action Alliance.
-The National Dementia Declaration is a call to action based on the following ambitious and achievable outcomes for how people with dementia and their families are supported by society:
+ADS is a signatory to the National Dementia Declaration, a call to action based on the following ambitious and achievable outcomes for how people with dementia and their families are supported by society:

 - We have the right to be recognised as who we are, to make choices about our lives including taking risks, and to contribute to society.
 Our diagnosis should not define us, nor should we be ashamed of it.